aqwert/flutter_auth_starter/README.md

 ````

 * Pros:
-    * Not pulling in the code int your project
+    * Not pulling in the code into your project
     * Quickest way to get started.

 * Cons: